mebyn/auto-driving-car-simulation/README.md

 3. Car name is made mandatory and unique (case-sensitive).
 4. Stop moving the car if the new coordinate detected is outside the specified field size (e.g. o < x < width, o < y < height).
+5. Stop moving the car if collision at initial state is detected.